-...... that’s the question that many patients who suffer from an undiagnosed rare disease ask themselves or their families, friends and caregivers do.
+...... that’s the question an estimated 350 million people (1:20) worldwide who suffer from an undiagnosed rare disease ask themselves or their families, friends and caregivers do.

 - Rare disorders present with such an unfamiliar combination of signs and symptoms, that it makes them for most physicians very difficult to diagnose!

 - These rare illnesses are often genetic, debilitating, progressive and/or life threatening.

 - There are approximately 7,000 rare diseases identified.